In this article

 When it comes to a divorce settlement, one of the first questions that springs to mind is what assets come into the settlement.
-The applicable assets are known as marital assets.
-Marital assets are the assets which you and your spouse have purchased or gained during the marriage.
+These applicable assets are referred to as marital assets.
+Marital assets are the assets that you and your spouse have purchased or gained during the marriage.
 Marital assets can include any of the following:

 - Cash in the bank

 - Businesses (even if one partner has no involvement in the business)

 Furthermore, another marital asset that is commonly overlooked is debt.
 Any debts incurred during the marriage are split and paid off in the divorce financial settlement.
 Marital debts include mortgages, loans, overdrafts etc.

 Assets gained before marriage become non-marital assets.
 They are usually treated differently when it comes to a divorce settlement.

 However, in some cases, non-marital assets are involved in a divorce settlement.
 One example is if you had money saved up from before the marriage which was then spent on a joint property.
 Circumstances like this would classify as a marital asset.

 Must you declare all assets in a divorce settlement?

 Yes – it’s compulsory to declare all your assets when it comes to a divorce settlement.
 If a spouse has taken unethical steps to hide assets, they are susceptible to punishments.
 In this instance, the court will take a dim view of a spouse’s unethical behaviour and this could potentially result in a large fine.